cybozu-go/setup-hw/docs/monitor-hw.md

 Options
 -------

-`--listen=<port>` specifies the TCP port number where `monitor-hw` listens for metrics retrieval.
-The default is 9105.
+`--listen=<address>` specifies the address, i.e. host and TCP port, where `monitor-hw` listens for metrics retrieval.
+This accepts the same forms of `<host>:<port>` and `:<port>` as `Addr` of `http.Server`.
+The default is `:9105`.

 `--redfish=<path>` specifies the root path of the Redfish HTTPS URL.
 The default is `/redfish/v1`.
 Note that the host and the user information are read from the configuration files.

 `--interval=<interval>` specifies the interval of Redfish data traversal in seconds.
 The default is 60 seconds.
+This interval means the time between the end of a certain traversal operation and the beginning of the next one, so the observed interval of metrics update will be somewhat longer than this interval.

 ### Vendor specific options

 #### Dell options

-`--reset-interval` specifies the interval of resetting iDRAC in seconds.
+`--reset-interval` specifies the interval of resetting iDRAC in hours.
-The default is 3,600 seconds.
+The default is 24 hours.

 Configuration files